-Trek is usually doable from early June till late October.
+The season for this trek is from the beginning of June till late October.
 Each period has its pros and cons.
 In June, one can enjoy green scenery with blooming flowers,

 but there is a reason why everything is green and it has something to do with rain.
 In October, you can admire colorful autumn foliage, but days are already much shorter and colder.